Famed fell-walker Arthur Wainwright once said, “There’s no such thing as bad weather, only unsuitable clothing.”

 This entry-level Reflective Run Jacket by dhb is made from lightweight nylon and features a light polyurethane coating to aid water resistance.
 A pack away side pocket allows for easy storage, while rear vents will help you moderate your heat as the intensity of your run changes.
 Intended for lower intensity runs in colder conditions, it also comes with a hood, and fully adjustable hem.

-The OMM Kamleika Race Jacket II is a serious jacket for serious runners and comes packed with features accordingly.
+The OMM Kamleika Race Jacket is a serious jacket for serious runners and comes packed with features accordingly.

 A stretch waterproof fabric delivers freedom of movement, allowing the material to be cut closer around joints.
 This removes constant 'swooshing' rubbing sound that would otherwise accompany every step of your run, and cuts down on wear.